Methane trial

 Research into climate friendly cows

-A possible link between a bulls’ genetics and the amount of methane they produce is being investigated.
+A link between a bulls’ genetics and the amount of methane they produce is being investigated.
 If successful farmers will be able to breed cows that burp less methane per kg of feed eaten.

 In 2020, a pilot trial, by CRV and LIC with funding from the New Zealand Agricultural Greenhouse Gas Research Centre, measured feed intake and methane emissions – in the form of burps – from 20 young bulls destined to father the next generation of New Zealand’s dairy cows.